FinnishNationalGallery/mediahillo_ng/README.md

-## THIS REPOSITORY IS UNDER CONSTRUCTION - DO NOT USE
-## MEDIAJAM TOOL WILL BE CHANGED TO USE python3-dpres-siptools-ng
-# MediaJam / Mediahillo
+# MediaJam NG / Mediahillo NG

 MediaJam (Mediahillo) is a long term preservation **packaging tool interface**, developed in FInnish National Gallery.
 MediaJam is a Flask application working in Python 3 environment.

-MediaJam uses [dpres-siptools](https://github.com/Digital-Preservation-Finland/dpres-siptools) commands for packaging files.
-Therefore [dpres-siptools](https://github.com/Digital-Preservation-Finland/dpres-siptools) MUST be installed to the same server.
+MediaJam uses [dpres-siptools-ng](https://github.com/Digital-Preservation-Finland/dpres-siptools-ng) commands for packaging files.
+Therefore [dpres-siptools-ng](https://github.com/Digital-Preservation-Finland/dpres-siptools-ng) MUST be installed to the same server.
+Installation on Linux distributions is done by using the RPM Package Manager.

 MediaJam can get descriptive metadata from [MuseumPlus](https://www.zetcom.com/en/kookos-collection-management-services-to-be-transferred-to-zetcom-nordics/) collection management system through API-interface.